-Bowser proposes more local funding to support troubled crime lab
+D.C. mayor proposes more local funding to support troubled crime lab

 The absence of a functioning crime lab has also meant the city has outsourced much of its evidence processing.
 At the oversight hearing, D.C.
 Council member Charles Allen (D-Ward 6), who chairs the judiciary committee, listed at least seven external partners contracted with the city to analyze evidence.
 The proposed budget includes more than $1.5 million to hire a consultant and pay for third-party help that will help prevent further backlogs in the District’s court system.

-On Thursday, Crispino also provided an update on the crime lab’s digital evidence unit, which the SNA report concluded had a “lack of competent management practices,” and “unvalidated methods for performing acquisitions, extractions, examinations and analyzes of digital evidence.”
+On Thursday, Crispino also provided an update on the crime lab’s digital evidence unit, which the SNA report concluded had a “lack of competent management practices” and “unvalidated methods for performing acquisitions, extractions, examinations and analyzes of digital evidence.”

-Crispino said he plans to transfer two digital evidence unit employees to D.C. police, though Allen asked if the police department was accredited to perform digital evidence work.
+Crispino said he plans to transfer two digital evidence unit employees to D.C. police, though Allen asked whether the police department was accredited to perform digital evidence work.
 Crispino said it is not.

 “I’m trying to understand, in what ways are we actually solving the problem,” Allen said Thursday, “or are we just moving things around?”